Haihan-Sun/Haihan-Sun.github.io/_pages/about.md

 News
 ------
+2023/05  &nbsp;&nbsp;One paper accepted by IEEE Transactions on Geoscience and Remote Sensing. <br>
 2022/12  &nbsp;&nbsp;One paper accepted by IEEE Transactions on Instrumentation and Measurement. <br>
 2022/11  &nbsp;&nbsp;One paper accepted by Construction and Building Materials. <br>
 2022/11  &nbsp;&nbsp;One paper received Young Professional Paper Honorable Mention at 2022 International Symposium on Antennas and Propagation (ISAP) in Sydney, Australia.  <br>